by Iris Waichler, L.C.S.W.

 I am a licensed clinical social worker and have led many different types of groups throughout my career.
 I have personally seen what a powerful experience a group can offer its members.
 You need to decide for yourself if participating in a PAI group is an option you would like to consider.
 Perhaps you would want to start a PAI group of your own.
 If you find a group of people who share your goals and are open to talking about what direction you take your group it can be a powerful, transcending experience for all involved.

 There are several ways to try to get a parenting after infertility (PAI) group started.
-You can begin by contacting The American Fertility Association or your local RESOLVE chapter, like I did, to see if they know of any groups in your area.
+You can begin by contacting Path2Parenthood or your local RESOLVE chapter, like I did, to see if they know of any groups in your area.
 Your fertility clinic or doctor may be aware of groups.
 If you are planning to start a group you can let local fertility clinics know to make referrals to you.
 Another option is to contact your local family building therapists and find out if they are aware of any existing PAI groups.
 They may also know of potential candidates for your PAI group.

 Iris Waichler, MSW, LCSW, has a Master’s Degree in Social Work and has been a licensed clinical social worker for over 30 years.
 She has done workshops, individual, and group counseling with people experiencing infertility.
 Ms. Waichler is the author of the award winning Riding the Infertility Roller Coaster: A Guide to Educate and Inspire.
 She currently writes freelance infertility and health related articles.